Today let’s talk about a DIY Valentine’s Day grapevine wreath tutorial with white dough hearts!

 **Update** As a test in cold temperatures, I then hung the wreath with all the same size hearts on my front door (covered porch) for over a week.

 That door gets a lot of “in and out” use, so the wreath was jiggled about a good bit!
-The little hearts (about 1 and 1/2 inches in height) did wonderfully out there!
+The little hearts (about 4 cm high) did wonderfully out there!